-The viva voce is a short interview (10-15 minutes) between the student and the supervisor, and is a mandatory conclusion to the process.
-The viva voce serves as:
+The final reflection session is the viva voce, a short interview (10-15 minutes) between the student and the supervisor.
+The viva voce serves to check academic integrity, reflect on successes and difficulties, and think about what has been learned.

-- a check on plagiarism and malpractice in general - an opportunity to reflect on successes and difficulties - an opportunity to reflect on what has been learned - an aid to the supervisor's report.